wiseman-timelord/Chat-VulkanLlama/README.md

 Status: Amost "working", does produce a response and interface mostly there.
 Delayed due to Huggingface changing downloads to not work on my downlord app, have to rely upon unrelyable browser based downloads on mobile broadband, sabotaged my plans for testing "llama2_7b_chat_uncensored.ggmlv3.q8_0.bin", will have to use "llama2_13b_chat_uncensored.ggmlv3.q8_0.bin" instead for now.

 ### DESCRIPTION:
 This is a, Llama 2 language model and llama-cpp, based chatbot framework, it uses, python scripts and prompts and a '.yaml', to produce context aware conversations.
 Producing a framework for creation of other future Llama 2 based projects such as, personal managers or automated agent, this is intended to be through forks.
 You have an idea for a fork, then create a fork, you may inadvertantly, inspire my own creations or save me some time.
+Llama2Robot uses ".yaml" files, so the Llama 2 model should be more than compitent at the task of, reading and creating, multi-line output to be used for other purposes, such as complex, commands and operations.

 ### FUTURE PLANS:
 1) Get scripts working 100% as intended, currently there are some, response parsing and pompt logic, issues.